-You'll have a wide range of opportunities to play symphonic music, as well as opera, classical pops, chamber, contemporary and period performance at Birmingham Conservatoire.
+You'll have a wide range of opportunities to play symphonic music, as well as opera, classical pops, chamber, contemporary and period performance at Royal Birmingham Conservatoire.

 The programme also includes wind and string orchestras, brass band and percussion ensemble.

 The Symphony Orchestra, Royal Birmingham Conservatoire’s premier orchestra, plays two short concerts each year at the Symphony Hall – one of Europe’s finest concert venues – as part of our close relationship with the City of Birmingham Symphony Orchestra (CBSO).

 We also go to the city’s splendid Victorian Town Hall for our end of year concerts, as well as performing in our own 500 seat Bradshaw Hall.

 Our repertoire has included: